DavidMunera28/IS601-final-project/UserStories.md

 **Description:** When she first visits the WayWize homepage, Frida is presented with a banner informing her that the website uses cookies.

 **Action:** A banner with the following text appears at the bottom of the home page: “This site uses cookies to enhance the user experience.
 By clicking 'Accept All', you consent to the use of all cookies.
-By clicking 'Essential Only', you consent only to the use of essential cookies.”
+By clicking 'Essential Only', you consent only to the use of essential cookies.
+You can review our Privacy Policy for more information about what data we collect.”
 Additionally, the banner presents three option buttons: Accept All, Essential Only, and Close.

 **Result:** N/A - Information only (Test for presence of cookie consent message)